MarkNuar/Project_SE2/RASD/2Rasd.md

 User state diagram, assumed by all users (authorities and normal users).

-This diagram does not have an end state because, once a user has been correctly registered in the system, its presence inn the system will ideally never disappear.
+This diagram does not have an end state because, once a user has been correctly registered in the system, its presence in the system will ideally never disappear.
 ![Class diagram](./images/State_diagrams/UserStateDiagram.svg)

 Report construction state diagram.